Webinar vs. webcast – what are they and when should you use them?

 Webcasts are the go-to format for mass communication, where interactivity is not a priority.
 They allow you to broadcast your message to a large audience efficiently, ensuring accessibility across geographies.
 Use webcasts for:

-- Corporate announcements: Share updates with thousands of employees or stakeholders globally in one seamless stream.
+- Corporate announcements: Share updates with thousands of employees or stakeholders globally in one stream.

 - Conferences and panels: Extend the reach of in-person events by broadcasting them to online audiences.